12 (2003), pages 129-149 - http://dro.deakin.edu.au/eserv/DU:30016823/quinn-ataleofthree-2003.pdf

 Please note that a number of photographs taken at this event are available to be viewed on the Gresham College Flickr page.

-The Rt Hon Fiona Woolf is the Lord Mayor of the City of London.
+The Rt Hon Fiona Woolf was the 686th Lord Mayor of the City of London and the second female Lord Mayor of the City of London.

 Ms Woolf is a partner at CMS Cameron McKenna specialising in electricity reforms and infrastructure projects.
 She has advised over 28 governments on reform strategy and infrastructure development, establishing a worldwide reputation in a field of law that is embedded in economics and engineering.
 Much of her recent work has been for the World Bank on regional electricity markets, regulation and infrastructure.